 - Update block.side-guest.
 This is the side menu visitors to your site will see before logging in.

 - Update block.side-member.
 As you might guess, this is what members see!

 - If you want to change our whole system, you can tinker with the "side" page.
 It's worth taking a look, so you see how the two blocks above work.

 - Finally, you can create custom side pages for specific sections of your site.
-Create a forum.side page or a blog.side page for example.
+Create a forum.side page or a blog.side page for example, modeling them off the main "side" page.
 Those will show to anyone visiting those specific sections of your site.

 - Consider adding a timezone parameter.
 Check this page for a list of available settings.
 For my site, I might add "timezone: America/Chicago".
 Be careful to not misspell this setting, and only use officially recognized values.